Compensatory Time Coming to a Private Employer Near You?

 By: James B. Shrimp

-employee handbook, NLRBThe National Labor Relations Board (NLRB) and it’s field offices continue to seek to influence the non-unionized, private sector workplace.
-Last week, an administrative law judge in an NLRB proceeding involving Quicken Loans, and affiliated companies, Fathead and One Reverse Mortgage, ruled that over 20 provisions of an employee handbook, known as the “Big Book,” violated the National Labor Relations Act.
+employee handbook, NLRBThe National Labor Relations Board (NLRB) and its field offices continue to seek to influence the non-unionized, private sector workplace.
+Last week, an administrative law judge in an NLRB proceeding involving Quicken Loans and affiliated companies, Fathead and One Reverse Mortgage, ruled that over 20 provisions of an employee handbook, known as the “Big Book,” violated the National Labor Relations Act.
 Specifically, the judge ruled that these Big Book provisions violated more than 15,000 employees’ rights to engage in concerted activity.
 Continue reading "The NLRB Takes Aim at Employee Handbooks Affecting Employment Law"

 Just Hang Up!
 The Perils of Pocket Dialing and Accidental Calls.